rsalmei/alive-progress/README.md

 [![PyPI status](https://img.shields.io/pypi/status/alive-progress.svg)](https://pypi.python.org/pypi/alive-progress/)
 [![Downloads](https://pepy.tech/badge/alive-progress)](https://pepy.tech/project/alive-progress)

-Ever wondered where your lengthy processing was in, and when would it finish?
-Ever found yourself hitting [RETURN] now and then to ensure it didn't hang, or if in a remote SSH session the connection was still working?
+Have you ever wondered where your lengthy processing was, and when it would finish?
+Ever found yourself hitting [RETURN] now and then to ensure it didn't hang, or if, in a remote SSH session, the connection was still working?
 Ever needed to *pause* some processing for a while, return to the Python prompt for a manual inspection or fixing an item, and then *resume* the process seamlessly?
 I did...

 I've started this cool progress bar thinking about all that, the **alive-progress**! 😃

 ![alive-progress demo](img/alive-demo.gif)

-I like to think of it as a new kind of progress bar for Python since it has among other things:
+I like to think of it as a new kind of progress bar for Python since it has, among other things:

-- a **live spinner** that is incredibly cool, and clearly shows your lengthy process did not hang, or your ssh connection did not drop;
+- a **live spinner** that is incredibly cool and clearly shows your lengthy process did not hang, or your ssh connection did not drop;
 - a **visual feedback** which reacts to your processing, as the live spinner will go faster or slower with it;
 - an **efficient** multi-threaded bar, which updates itself at a fraction of the actual processing speed (1,000,000 iterations per second equates to roughly 60 updates per second) to keep **CPU usage low** and avoid terminal spamming (you can also calibrate this to your liking);
 - nice monitoring of both _position and throughput_ of your processing;
-- an **ETA** (expected time of arrival) with a smart _exponential smoothing algorithm_, that shows the time to completion;
+- an **ETA** (expected time of arrival) with an intelligent _exponential smoothing algorithm_, that shows the time to completion;
-- automatic **print** and **logging** hooks, which allows print statements and logging messages to work _effortlessly_, right amid an animated bar, and even enriching them with the current bar position when they occurred;
+- automatic **print** and **logging** hooks, which allow print statements and logging messages to work _effortlessly_, right amid an animated bar, and even enriching them with the current bar position when they occur;
 - a **nice receipt** is printed when your processing finishes, including the last bar rendition, the elapsed time, and the observed throughput;
 - it detects **under and overflows**, enabling you to track hits, misses, or any desired count, not necessarily the actual iterations;
 - it automatically detects if there's an **allocated tty**, and if there isn't (like in a shell pipeline), only the final receipt is printed (so you can safely include it in any code, and rest assured your log file won't get thousands of progress lines);
 - you can **pause** it!
 I think that's an unprecedented feature for progress bars ANYWHERE — in Python or any other language — no one has ever done it!
 It's incredible to be able to get back to the Python prompt during any running process!
-Then you can manually adjust an item or prepare something, and get back into that running process as if it had never stopped!!
+Then you can manually adjust an item or prepare something and get back into that running process as if it had never stopped!!
 All `alive_bar` widgets are kept as they were, and the elapsed time nicely ignores the paused time!;
-- it is **customizable**, with a growing smorgasbord of bar and spinner styles, as well as several factories to easily generate yours!
-Now (📌 new in 2.0) we even have super powerful and cool `.check()` tools in both bars and spinners, to help you design your animations!
+- it is **customizable**, with a growing smorgasbord of bar and spinner styles, as well as several factories to quickly generate yours!
+Now (📌 new in 2.0), we even have super powerful and cool `.check()` tools in both bars and spinners to help you design your animations!
 You can see all the frames and cycles exploded on screen, with several verbosity levels, even including an **alive** rendition! 😜

 ## 📌 NEW in 2.4 series!

-Now `alive_bar` support *Dual Line* text mode!
+Now, `alive_bar` supports *Dual Line* text mode!

-If you ever wanted to include longer situational messages within the bar, you probably felt squeezed in one line.
-You had to shrink the beautiful animated bar or even worse, removing widgets (!), to be able to see what you needed...
+If you ever wanted to include longer situational messages within the bar, you probably felt squeezed into one line.
+You had to shrink the beautifully animated bar or, even worse, remove widgets (!) to be able to see what you needed...
 <br>Not anymore!!
 You can now make the bar *Dual Line*, and put text below it!

 Yes, there's a message below the whole bar, but any other messages scroll above it!